yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Provision a Function App to host the functions in the Visual Studio solution, in a Dynamic App Service Plan.
-Create a new Resource Group with a name similar to your main Resource Group such as "contosoeventsfn-SUFFIX".
+1. Provision a Function App to host the functions in the Visual Studio solution, in a Consumption Plan.
+Create a new Resource Group with a name similar to your main Resource Group such as 'contosoeventsfn-SUFFIX'.

-2. Name the App something like "contosoeventsfn-SUFFIX".
+2. Name the App something like 'contosoeventsfn-SUFFIX'.

 #### Exit criteria:

 -  When the provisioning completes, your Web App and Function App are listed in the Azure Portal.

 ### Task 5: Storage account